 “Is it hard?
 Not if you have the right attitude.
-It’s having the right attitudes that’s hard.”
+It’s having the right attitude that’s hard.”

 – Zen and The Art of Motorcycle Maintenance

-In my experience, it’s not so much having the right attitude as it is sustaining the right attitude.
-High spirits are easy to come by at the beginning stages of the game.
-But travel a little further down the road and it’s usually a barren land.
+In my experience, it’s not so much having the right attitude, as it is sustaining the right attitude.
+High spirits are easy to come by at the beginning stages of the game, but travel a little further down the road and it’s a barren land.
 I believe this is what causes most of us to not go after what we want.

 “There are no traffic jams along the extra mile”